Tony-1024/Wavelet-Neural-Network/README.md

 Original and denoised (with Haar) severity signal in one chart

-Afer denoising, the denoised data is feed into a LSTM network.
+Afer denoising, feed the denoised data series into a LSTM model.
+For every wavelet basis, train the model and make predictions.
+Then try different wavelets basis.

 ![alt text](https://github.com/Tony-1024/Wavelet-Neural-Network/blob/master/images/The%20comparison%20of%20RMSE%20values.JPG)